alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **terraform state rm**: permits remove a resource from the state, to prevent detroy it when you run `terraform destroy`.
 - **terraform state list**: see a list of all Terraform-managed resources.

+### Terraform destroy

+Will prompt for user confirmation.

 ## Terraform backend

 - **s3**: supported